mincho-js/mincho/packages/integration/src/__fixtures__/defineRules-preset-serialization/README.md

 `registry-exported-factory-not-executed` is the exported factory boundary.
 A factory that would call `defineRules(...)` does not serialize a preset artifact until the factory runs during `.css.ts` evaluation.

 `registry-function-config-invalid` is the function-valued config boundary.
-Function-valued `properties` or `shortcuts` can't be represented in the preset artifact, so public `defineRules(...)` calls with function-valued config are not registered and do not serialize a preset artifact.
+Function-valued `conditions`, `properties`, or `shortcuts` can't be represented in the preset artifact, so public `defineRules(...)` calls with function-valued config are not registered and do not serialize a preset artifact.
 Their local `css.raw(...)` usage still executes normally.

 Serialized preset artifacts use the V4 shape: